Energy sector shines despite broader market losses

 On Thursday, the energy sector gained 1.58 per cent, while consumer discretionary was the worst performer, falling 1.28 per cent.

-In company news, Shares of Hims & Hers Health fell 9.6 per cent after the FDA announced the resolution of a shortage for popular weight loss drugs Zepbound and Mounjaro from Eli Lilly, which Hims & Hers had sought to capitalize on with its own compound versions.
+In company news, shares of Hims & Hers Health fell 9.6 per cent after the FDA announced the resolution of a shortage for popular weight loss drugs Zepbound and Mounjaro from Eli Lilly, which Hims & Hers had sought to capitalise on with its own compound versions.

 Joby Aviation's stock dropped 8.6 per cent, reversing some of its previous session's gains.
 On Wednesday, shares soared nearly 28 per cent following Toyota's announcement of a $500 million investment in the company to support the development of its electric air taxi.